-- (oa) Measures to address CPTED issues within and around the construction site. - (p) Measures to address the storage of fuels, lubricants, or hazardous or dangerous materials, along with contingency procedures to address emergency spill response and cleanup; - (q) Procedures for the maintenance of machinery to avoid discharges of fuels of lubricants to watercourses or the Coastal Marine Area ("CMA"); and - (r) Methods and systems to inform and train all persons working on site of potential environmental issues and how to avoid remedy or mitigate any potential adverse effects.
+- (p) Measures to address CPTED issues within and around the construction site; - (q) Measures to address the storage of fuels, lubricants, or hazardous or dangerous materials, along with contingency procedures to address emergency spill response and cleanup; - (r) Procedures for the maintenance of machinery to avoid discharges of fuels of lubricants to watercourses or the Coastal Marine Area ("CMA"); and - (s) Methods and systems to inform and train all persons working on site of potential environmental issues and how to avoid remedy or mitigate any potential adverse effects.

-The CMP shall be implemented and maintained throughout the entire construction period for the Project or relevant Project stage to manage potential adverse effects arising from construction activities and shall be updated when as necessary.
+The CMP shall be implemented and maintained throughout the entire construction period for the Project or relevant Project stage to manage potential adverse effects arising from construction activities and shall be updated as necessary.
 Any substantive change to the CMP shall be submitted to the Manager for approval (such approval not to be unreasonably withheld) at least ten working days prior to the change taking effect.

-- 1.8 The construction programme section of the CMP shall illustrate that the Consent Holder has adequately prepared a programme that will enable the works to be constructed in a manner that is timely, adequately co-ordinated and manages the adverse effects of construction on the environment. - 1.9 Construction hours shall be generally as follows, except where work is necessary outside the specified days or hours for the purposes specified below: - (a) Tunnelling activities 24 hours a day, 7 days a week operations for all tunnelling activities, including the main tunnel works and the link tunnels; - (b) General site activities 7 am to 6pm, Monday to Friday, 8am to 6pm Saturday, and with hours extended during summer daylight saving periods as required; and - (c) Truck movements 7am to 6pm, Monday to Friday, 8am to 6pm Saturday.
+- 1.8 The construction programme section of the CMP shall illustrate that the Consent Holder has adequately prepared a programme that will enable the works to be constructed in a manner that is timely, adequately co-ordinated and manages the adverse effects of construction on the environment. - 1.9 Construction hours shall be as follows, except where work is necessary outside the specified days or hours for the purposes specified below: - (a) Tunnelling activities 24 hours a day, 7 days a week operations for all tunnelling activities, including the main tunnel works and the link tunnels; - (b) General site activities 7 am to 6pm, Monday to Friday, 8am to 6pm Saturday; and - (c) Truck movements 7am to 6pm, Monday to Friday, 8am to 6pm Saturday.